I’m Paul Herron

 A very brief CV

 Back-End Web Development.
 8 years’ experience with CakePHP.
-Solid knowledge of other frameworks such as Laravel and Yii.
-Thorough understanding of building maintainable, scalable web applications using object-oriented code and the model-view-controller pattern.
+Solid knowledge of other frameworks such as Laravel and Symfony.
+Understanding of building maintainable, test-driven, scalable web applications using object-oriented code and the model-view-controller pattern.
 Solid experience with PHP 5, MySQL and PostgreSQL.

 Systems Administration.
-6 years’ experience provisioning and maintaining Linux servers to run highly trafficked websites with high availability.
+7 years’ experience provisioning and maintaining Linux servers to run highly trafficked websites with high availability.
 Solid command-line knowledge.
-Experience with git, cron, rsync and related utilities.
+Experience with Git, cron, rsync and related utilities.
 Ability to administer Nginx, Apache, PHP, MySQL, PostgreSQL, HAProxy, Exim, OpenSSH and other services.
-Knowledge of cloud platforms such as Amazon EC2 and development tools like Vagrant.
+Knowledge of cloud platforms such as Amazon EC2 and Rackspace Cloud, and development tools like Vagrant.

 May 2015 — Present: Technical Lead (Freelance), MBA & Company